chenzhr23/psiFinder_docs/source/content/Ψ-sites Identification.rst

 Model Building
 ********************

 Different identification approaches bring different sensitivity and specificity.
-For SVM/ANN/ROC/User-defined, ROC evaluation info will be recorded in a log file, e.g. ``A1_A2_svm_evaluation_totalRNA.log`` and corresponding ROC plot will popup if your input is validated by programs.
+For ``SVM/ANN/ROC/User-defined``, ROC evaluation running information will be recorded in a log file, e.g. ``A1_A2_svm_evaluation_totalRNA.log`` and corresponding ROC plot will popup if your input is validated by programs.

-A SVM QT widget model building result example:
+A ``SVM`` QT widget model building result example:

 .. code:: bash

     $ cd /the/directory/of/out_file_dir

-    # see all files, don't run.
     $ tree -L 1
     .
     ├── A1_A2.bed